TBD54566975/web5-go/README.md

 # Development

 ## Prerequisites
-We use a submoduler for test vectors that make sure we follow the appropriate spec.
+We use a submodule for test vectors that make sure we follow the appropriate spec.
 Running tests will fail without it.
 To set up the submodule, clone using:

 ```